k2view-academy/K2View-Academy/articles/DPM/02_Admin_Module/07_Operations.md

 <p>Link</p>
 </td>
 <td width="800">
-<p>This option enables you to use a value that is determined as a result of the execution of a previous Task.
-The previous Task can come from the same Stage of the current Task or from any of the previous Stages of the Flow.
-When selecting this option, the system enables the user to define which is the Stage, Task and Task-output that will be used. &nbsp;</p>
+<p>This option enables the use of a value determined as a result of the execution of a previous Task.
+The previous Task can be derived from the same Stage of the current Task or from any of the previous Stages of the Flow.
+When selecting this option, the system enables the user to define the Stage, Task and Task output to be used.</p>
 </td>
 </tr>
 <tr>